jennyzeng/Minecraft-AI/docs/index.md

 title:  Home
 ---

-Our AI recognizes biomes, entities and weathers (we are still working on those ...).
-When you start playing Minecraft, it supplies you knowledge about the current enviroment:
+Eventually, the player will control “TinTin”(the character on the left) give a prediction of the biome, current weather and pig occurance continuously while in a Minecraft world and see the correctness.For example, our AI supplies you knowledge about the current enviroment:

 "Hi, you are in a forest and its raining now"